 If you are trying to cut fat, you can always sub it back in, but keep in mind that the relatively small amount of fat used is balanced by the fact that most of the moisture (and a lot of the sugar) in this bread comes from fruit and vegetable sources.

-TIP: I like to sprinkle some turbinado sugar on the loaves just before I pop them in the oven.
+TIP: I like to sprinkle some demerara sugar on the loaves just before I pop them in the oven.
 It gives the tops a thin glazed texture, and I think it makes the bite feel more interesting on the tongue.
 Enjoy!

 - 3 eggs